 - Trade & Labour Mobility.

-What Pacific Island countries qualify?
+Which Pacific Island countries qualified?

-What businesses are we looking for?
+What businesses were we looking for?

 - Source from Pacific producers and/or bring those producers into global supply chains or